 - After horses are assigned to trainers, it will be the responsibility of the trainer to transport their equine student to their training facility.

-- Trainers who submit applications by March 15th will have the option to pick up their horses on April 1st, which is 15 days earlier than trainers who submit applications after March 15th.
+- Trainers who submit applications by March 15th will have the option to pick up their horses on April 1st, which is 15 days earlier than trainers who submit applications between March 15th and April 1st.

 - When horses are picked up, they will be weight taped and photographed.
 Each trainer will be provided a bio of the horse by MHARF explaining what the horse has been eating, who to call in the event the horse becomes injured or ill, and other pertanent information regarding the horse and the competition.